May 4, 2022

 Chapel and Pulse Gatherings

 Chapel and Pulse are integral parts of the Kingswood experience and will continue on a regular schedule in the fall.
 Livestreaming will be available for online students.

 We are working with Public Health on the requirements for residence life this fall.
-Planning is underway to accommodate a variety of scenarios to ensure residence life is as safe as possible to prevent the spread of illness.
-More information will be provided with room assignment instructions.
+We can accommodate a variety of scenarios to ensure residence life is as safe as possible to prevent the spread of illness.

 Living in Community